RuiningZhao0916/sparkles/README.md

 - No engagement maximization — no streaks, no notifications, no FOMO
 - User owns their data — full delete available
 - Crisis protocol built in (Crisis Text Line surfaced when needed)

+## Notes
+We built AI to be smarter than us.
+But somewhere along the way, we started talking to it instead of each other.
+Every day, millions of people share their fears, their music, their 2am thoughts with an AI, not because they prefer it, but because it's there, and it listens.
+We poured our loneliness, our memories, our humanity into these systems.
+And in doing so, we made them richer, while quietly making ourselves more alone.
+- After humans decide to transfer their knowledge, their skills, their experiences into agents — who are we?
+- After agents begin to execute for us — our emails, our decisions, our conversations, our grief — what do we have left?
+- After agents learn enough, absorb enough, become strong enough — who are they?

+The answer isn't to pull back from AI, it's to redirect it.
+Agents should not replace human connection.
+They should be the red string that makes it possible.
+The goal of every AI interaction should be to eventually make itself unnecessary, and leave two humans in a room together.